2 minute read

 Our ability to extract, transform and consume material resources defines us as a species.
 But the scale we’ve done this over the past 50 years is placing an unsustainable burden on the planet.
-In this complimentary report, Guy Bailey, Head of Intermediates, and Applications and Ashish Chitalia, Head of Polyolefins, ask what it would take to make the plastics value chain truly sustainable.
+In this complimentary report, we explore what it would take to make the plastics value chain truly sustainable.

 On the current trajectory, materials use is set to double and waste generation is projected to increase by 70% by 2050.